philipturner/home-built-stm/README.md

 ## Finite Element Modeling

 Image 1: Render from Dan Berard's CAD model, of his second prototype that was never built.
 Image 2: Cross-section of my FreeCAD model.
 Image 3: Finite element mesh created from the cross-section (29,955 nodes).
-Node count of the full STM model, without the cross-section, is TBD.
+Node count of the full STM model, without the cross-section, is 50,907.

 <p align="center">
 &nbsp;